Ym4n/Electric-Drawer/README.md

 1. User send command with remote control to IR reader or click on arcade button .
 (Note: currently I add 2 remotes, you can add/remove/change it)
 2. IR-reader/button signal connect to Arduino.
-3. Arduino decide which dirction to move or if it's possible to move.
+3. Arduino decide which direction to move or if it's possible to move.
 4. Arduino control stepper motor and sense inductive sensors.